Updated 2026-03-08

 • You want the most polished notification infrastructure

 Don't switch just to save money if Knock's in-app components are core to your product experience.
 The time to rebuild that UI elsewhere isn't worth it.
 But if you're primarily using Knock for email, the alternatives are significantly cheaper.
-Use our email validator tool to ensure list quality when evaluating any platform.
+Use our email validator tool to ensure list quality when evaluating any platform, and check out our email deliverability guide for best practices.

 Frequently Asked Questions